2025 Alabama A&M Bulldogs football team

-The 2025 Alabama A&M Bulldogs football team represent Alabama A&M University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
-The Bulldogs are led by first-year head coach Sam Shade and play at Louis Crews Stadium in Huntsville, Alabama.
+The 2025 Alabama A&M Bulldogs football team represented Alabama A&M University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
+The Bulldogs were led by first-year head coach Sam Shade and played at Louis Crews Stadium in Huntsville, Alabama.

+The Alabama A&M Bulldogs drew an average home attendance of 14,111, the 11th-highest of all NCAA Division I FCS football teams.